kayak/pypika/README.rst

 Filtering
 """""""""

-Queries can be filtered with :class:`pypika.Criterion` by using equality or inequality operators
+Queries can be filtered with ``pypika.Criterion`` by using equality or inequality operators

 .. code-block:: python